decaf-dev/obsidian-dataloom/README.md

 ## What's New?

+### Version 3.2.0

+-   Tag colors are now fully implemented.
+Choose from 10 different colors using the tag color menu.
+Please see `Tag Colors` below for usage details.

+-   Redesigned the menu system UI to be more consistent in its design

+-   The textarea will now resize as you type :)

+See: https://github.com/trey-wallis/obsidian-notion-like-tables/releases/tag/3.2.0 for a detailed update

 ### Version 3.1.0

 I am excited to announce that the NLT app has 2 new column types: `date` and `checkbox`.
 Please see `Dates` and `Checkboxes` below for usage details.